rfahd1525/Tiktok-Repost-Logger/NOTIFICATIONS.md

 **Not receiving messages**
 - Check that your bot token and chat ID are both correct
 - Ensure there are no typos in your `.env` file

-## Security Notes

-- Never commit your `.env` file to git (it's in `.gitignore`)
-- Use App Passwords, not your main email password
-- Keep your bot token secret
-- The notification settings are only stored locally and on your EC2 instance

 ## What You'll Receive